Kile/testing/README.md

 `<prefix>eval  (new u(<user_id>).getData()).then(d => d.addItem(<item_id>))` replacing `<user_id>` and `<item_id>` adds the provided item (if it exists) to the user provided.
 This also works via versa with `removeItem()`.

 # What can I modify
 If you like to add your own twist to the game, my system should be able to handle it.
-You can modify description, title, name price etc of existing functions.
+You can modify description, title, name price etc of existing items.
 What you cannot do is replace items with other ones.
 This breaks the system if you don't make sure to adapt every place the item is mentioned.
 You can add more items without any trouble with an id higher than 20 though, this shoud be no problem and is sure to make the system more interesting.

 If you have any good idea of what to add, make a pull request!